embroider-build/embroider/notes.md

 # Stack

+ - finish making every legacyTrees into a protected method so it can be overidden
+ - start documenting things addons do that are impossible to patch over
+  - having the same import do different things in test and non-test (ember-window-mock).
+Solution is an API for importing and installing the test behavior explicitly from test code.
+ - document how to use build-time-config to strip even static imports
+  - we need slightly stronger semantics for our code block stripping.
+It should also strip the corresponding import statements that are used only inside the stripped block.
+This means you're not allowed to rely on the side-effects of the import.

  - next is tests.html entrypoint
  - write README, publish to npm, open repos
  - there's a weird babel bug that forced me to rename some locals in travis